(This article was first published on Digithead's Lab Notebook, and kindly contributed to R-bloggers)

 Finally, this type of data can be displayed as a stacked barplot.

-To leave a comment for the author, please follow the link and comment on his blog: Digithead's Lab Notebook.
+To leave a comment for the author, please follow the link and comment on their blog: Digithead's Lab Notebook.